DynamicBiosystems/DynamicST-Assist/README.md

 <div align=center><img src='./images/dynamicstassist-logo.png' width =80%, height=80%></div>

-DynamicST Assist is an interactive software designed to help users manually identify fiducials in DynaSpatial images, select spots under tissue, and align DynaBlot images with microscope images.
+DynamicST Assist is an interactive software designed to help users manually identify fiducial points in DynaSpatial images, select spots under tissue, and align DynaBlot images with microscope images.

 In this function, the following files are required：